Ravi Agrawal: Book

 Agrawal's India Connected: How the Smartphone is Transforming the World's Biggest Democracy released in September 2018 in India, November 2018 in the United States, and January 2019 in the United Kingdom.

 Writing for the Wall Street Journal, novelist Megha Majumdar picked India Connected as among the "five best" books on India today.
 A review in the UK's Financial Times described the book as "timely and absorbing" and "hard to put down", while the New Statesman's reviewer Oliver Balch called it "smart, sympathetic, and highly readable."
 India Today said "most books on India's tech and telecom boom quickly get dated.
 The stories in India Connected are timeless and will age well into nice snapshots of history."

 Personal

 He married Emma Vaughn in 2013.
 They live in New York City.

-Until 2016, Agrawal was a Young Global Shaper with the World Economic Forum, and has served a two-year term on the group's Global Agenda Council on India.
+Agrawal was named an Asia21 Young Leader by the Asia Society in 2016.
+Until 2016, Agrawal was a Young Global Shaper with the World Economic Forum, and has served a two-year term on the group's Global Agenda Council on India, and a four-year term on its Global Futures Council on Geopolitics.